A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Results Discussion

 \section{Results \& Discussion}

-We now report our results, first showing comparisons of our method to existing methods across the manipulation types and datasets, followed by ablations of our method and analysis of what can be achieved in this setting.
-In the Appendix, we present additional experiments: (1) Node unlearning with a GAT backbone (Appendix \ref{appendix:gat}) demonstrates \ours's effectiveness on another architecture.
-(2) Robustness testing of \ours\ to large $S_f$ sizes (Appendix \ref{large-sm}) shows strong performance even with $29.4\%$ of total training nodes in $S_f$.
-(3) Node unlearning on large datasets (Appendix \ref{appendix:additional_datasets_para}) from Section \ref{bench} confirms \ours\ as a top performer across diverse dataset sizes and network densities.
+We now report our main results comparing our method to existing methods across the manipulation types and datasets.
+Detailed method ablations and analyses of what can be achieved in this setting are reported in Appendix~\ref{additional-information}.
+We also present consistent results on the GAT architecture in Appendix \ref{appendix:gat}.
+We show the robustness of \ours\ to large $S_f$ sizes, showing strong performance even with $38.96\%$ of total training nodes in $S_f$ for the \textit{PubMed} dataset.